JULIEI2108/odooterraform/README.md

 # odooterraform
-This is an automation terraform script for get2know charity to deploy odoo server as docker on a EC2 instance on AWS.
+This project is an automation script using Terraform for the Get2Know charity organization to deploy an Odoo server as a Docker container on an EC2 instance within AWS.
+This script not only deploys the EC2 instance, but also sets up a comprehensive network and monitoring infrastructure, including:

+- Virtual Private Cloud (VPC)
+- Public subnet
+- EC2 instance
+- CloudWatch alarm
+- Docker engine installed on the EC2 instance
+- Odoo server running as a Docker container
+- SSL certificate for the domain
+- Configured NGINX server

 ## Table of Contents
 - [Prerequisites](#Prerequisites)
 - [Installation](#installation)